Menu

 Finally, when you write content for your website you will not know how effective it is without testing and analysing.
 You can find out which content works best by using A/B testing.
 A/B tests measure the effectiveness of changes to your website in comparison to the original design in order to find out which one works best.
 You can test changes using tools such as Google Analytics or an online survey with open ended questions.

 Writing content is not just a matter of writing a description of your products or services, there is an art to it.
-In order to optimise your website conversion rate it is important that you carefully consider the content you are putting on your website and use tried and tested methods such as those mentioned here to engage, connect with and inform your page visitors.
+In order to optimize your website conversion rate it is important that you carefully consider the content you are putting on your website and use tried and tested methods such as those mentioned here to engage, connect with and inform your page visitors.

 Ben Maden